 A few months shy of 70, Joseph Reynolds earns his high school diploma.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 Montgomery Central Elementary School Principal Emily Vaughn has been selected as the Principal of Montgomery Central Elementary School.
 Currently, she serves as a Director of Elementary Schools.
 “I was born and raised across the river on a century-old cattle farm, a stone’s throw from Montgomery Central where I attended from first through sixth grades,” stated Vaughn.
 “I was so excited to do my student teaching at Central and serve as the assistant principal for Mrs. Grant who was my principal when I was a student and student teacher.
 I am excited to be returning home!”
 Previous leadership experience in CMCSS includes, Director of Teaching, Learning, and Innovation, Director of Curriculum and Instruction, Principal of Sango Elementary School, and assistant principal at Moore Magnet Elementary and Montgomery Central Elementary schools.
 Vaughn joined CMCSS in 1998 as a classroom teacher.
 She earned her M.A.Ed. in Instructional Leadership and her B.S. in Interdisciplinary Studies from Austin Peay State University.
 Glenellen Elementary School Assistant Principal Monica Matthews has been selected as an assistant principal at Glenellen Elementary School.
 Currently, she serves as a special education teacher at Ringgold Elementary School.
 Matthews began her career with CMCSS in 2018 and has 22 years of experience teaching special education and serving as a building lead in CMCSS and Metro Nashville Public Schools.
 She is a graduate of CMCSS’ Aspiring Administrators Academy and has served in numerous school-level leadership roles.
 Matthews earned her Ed.S. in Special Education and M.S.Ed. in Teacher Leadership from Walden University and her B.S. in Psychology and Sociology from Jacksonville State University.
 Additionally, she received her administrative endorsement from Carson-Newman University.
 Pisgah Elementary School Assistant […]

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 On May 16, 2023, the CMCSS School Board honored the following students, faculty, and staff with Point of Pride awards.
 Vals/Sals The following names are the valedictorians and salutatorians from each of our seven traditional high schools.
 Clarksville High School Valedictorian Madelyn Holt Salutatorian Parker Wilkinson Kenwood High School Valedictorian Isaiah Mimms Salutatorian Joshua Tworoger Montgomery Central High School Valedictorian Olivia Davis Salutatorian Madelyn Coleson Northeast High School Valedictorian Thomas Mann Salutatorian Carter Sierawski Northwest High School Valedictorian Joanna Jernigan Salutatorian Kylie Yun Rossview High School Valedictorian Vivian Ma Salutatorian Logan Graff West Creek High School Valedictorian Lorraine Cutting Salutatorian Julianne Hook Perfect Score on the ACT Justin Zheng is a Rossview High School student who made perfect score on his ACT exam.
 The perfect composite score is 36.
 This score is an average of the four section scores for English, Math, Reading, and Science.
 Getting a perfect score on the ACT is very rare.
 Out of the nearly 2 million students who take the ACT across America, only around 0.3% of students earn a perfect ACT score.
 Congratulations, Justin!
 Mock Trial State Competition Ava Heuston and Sara Haake are from Clarksville High School.
 The recently competed in the Mock Trial State Competition.
 Mock trial is a competitive opportunity for high school students where they prepare and present all parts of a fictional case – opening statements, direct examinations, cross examinations, closing statements, objections, and witness testimony.
 As you can imagine, the participants put in a significant amount of time preparing for the competition.
 We are proud to announce that Sara won 1st Place Best Defense Witness and Ava won 2nd Place […]

 Northeast Elementary School began the Dad’s Actively Participating program, allowing students’ fathers, grandfathers, and more to apply to serve as volunteers.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 As we wrap up the 2022-2023 school year, please see below for a few updates and reminders: Calendar Reminders May 19, 22-23 – High School Exams Wednesday, May 24 – Last Half Day of School May 24-27 – High School Graduations (Click here for info on livestreaming) Monday, August 7 – First Half Day of the 2023-2024 School Year Visit cmcss.net/calendars to view calendars for upcoming school years.
 Jostens is generously sponsoring the CMCSS printed calendar for next school year!
 We hope to have calendars delivered to homes by the end of July.
 Communication/Technology Updates CMCSS is announcing three exciting updates that will begin next school year: ParentSquare: CMCSS will be transitioning its mass notification service from SchoolMessenger to ParentSquare.
 ParentSquare provides families with improved options to receive communications from schools and the District when and how families want to receive them, with translations in 100+ languages.
 Phone calls will still be available for emergencies or other urgent communications, but families will primarily receive communications via text, email, and the ParentSquare app and/or desktop version.
 Additionally, ParentSquare will provide a platform for translatable, two-way communications between educators and parents/guardians and open mass notification access for teachers to families of students in their classes.
 All families will receive invitations via text and email to join ParentSquare over the summer.
 StopFinder: If your child does not ride CMCSS transportation, please disregard.
 During the 2022-2023 school year, CMCSS piloted StopFinder on a few campuses.
 The StopFinder app uses GPS tracking information to determine the location of a school bus along its route.
 StopFinder provides real-time information on where your child’s bus is as they travel […]

 Students in 3rd – 9th grade can explore several summer cams.